mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

     self.scaled_emissions = self.emis_scaler.scale(self.emissions, self.spatial_surrs,
                                                    self.temporal_surrs)

 Here you can see that the emissions loader instance (subclassed from `EmissionsLoader`) saves the emissions in a generic `self.emissions` variable.
-But in order for the next step (scaling) to use that variable, it will have to understand the data structure in `self.emissions`.
-In the the case of on-road emissions processing with EMFAC2014 (a default case, that comes with ESTA), `self.emissions` is of type `EmissionsTable`.
+In order for the next step (scaling) to use that variable, it will have to understand the data structure in `self.emissions`.
+In the case of on-road emissions processing with EMFAC2014 (a default case, that comes with ESTA), `self.emissions` is of type `EmissionsTable`.

 ESTA comes with several helpful data structures specifically designed for the emissions gridding process: